prodmodfour/avengers_campaign_player_wiki/the_tower_facilities/arugala_the_quartermaster.md

 nav_order: 3
 ---

-Here’s an expanded version with more generic adventuring gear added:

 # Arugala the Quartermaster
 - Through Arugula, you can request various supplies and equipment for your adventures.
 - Arugula may or may not have what you need in stock, depending on availability.